davecoffin/party/README.md

 <img src="https://cl.ly/9ae83fb3b067/Screen%252520Shot%2525202019-02-04%252520at%25252010.45.48%252520AM.png" height="500">

 Ok definitely better.
 But those white bars at the top and bottom are ugly, lets get rid of them.
-NativeScript 5.0 comes with some APIs that make working with iOS Safe Areas a breeze.
+NativeScript 5 comes with some APIs that make working with iOS Safe Areas a breeze.
 Layouts are considered an element that should stretch to the edge of the screen.
-We can see this if we for example add a green background to the GridLayout, the white bars become green.
+We can see this if we for example add a green background to the `GridLayout`, the white bars become green.
 Content, however, are padded from the edges of the device so they dont conflict with the rounded corners, the notch, or the status bar.
 Images are considered content.
 In this case, this image is not content that will conflict as we are using it as a background image, so we can tell NativeScript to extend the edges of this image to the edges of the device with the `iosOverflowSafeArea` property:

 ```